TabbycatDebate/tabbycat/docs/use/running-a-tournament.rst

 2. **Release to public.** If you're using the public draw function (where the draw is posted publicly to your Tabbycat website) use the **Release to Public** button to allow the page to display.

   .. tip:: To avoid the site from being overloaded by anxious refreshers, we recommend that large tournaments not release the draw to the public until after it's been seen by general assembly.
+That said, note that due to caching there can be a delay of up to 1 minute between when a draw is released and when it first shows up on the public site.

 .. _releasing-the-motions: